amckinnell/RubyMineTips/Exclude-Directories.md

 **Mechanism**

-Right click on a folder and select Mark Directory As > Excluded.
+Right click on a folder and select _Mark Directory As > Excluded_.